 We made bats and ghosts.
 My cookie cutters for these shapes are very small, but they’re perfectly sized bites for small mouths.

 My little girl loved this Halloween cat.
+We had great fun cooking and plating these spooky potato cakes.

 And Dad loved the bigger sized witch’s hat.
 A few witch’s hats and a steak is a satisfying Halloween meal for any man.